Nostalgia (Annie Lennox album)

-Nostalgia is the sixth studio album by Scottish singer-songwriter Annie Lennox.
+Nostalgia is the sixth solo studio album by Scottish singer-songwriter Annie Lennox.
 It was released on 30 September 2014 by Island Records.
-It is Lennox's first album in four years, and her third album of covers.
+It was Lennox's first album in four years, and her third album of covers.
 The album consists entirely of cover versions, mainly of compositions from the Great American Songbook originally written in the 1930s; two compositions initially date from the 1950s.
 The material was researched and learned by Lennox as she studied archival footage uploaded to YouTube.

 Nostalgia debuted at number nine on the UK Albums Chart, becoming Lennox's sixth UK top-10 solo album.
 It has since been certified Gold by the BPI for sales in excess of 100,000 copies in the UK.
 It debuted at number 10 on the US Billboard 200 with first-week sales of 32,000 copies, earning Lennox her third top-10 solo album on the chart, as well as her first-ever number-one album on both Billboard's Jazz Albums and Traditional Jazz Albums charts.
 It had sold 139,000 copies in the United States as of April 2015.
 Nostalgia peaked inside the top ten in Austria, Canada, Italy and Switzerland.
 The album was nominated for Best Traditional Pop Vocal Album at the 57th Grammy Awards.